Using the command-line client#

 program.
 To use it, you need to install Caterva2 with the clients

-extra, as well as subscriber
+extra, as well as server

 in order to be able to query something.

-python -m pip install caterva2[clients,subscriber]
+python -m pip install caterva2[clients,server]

-command line client.
+command.
 For example:

-cat2adduser user@example.com foobar11
+cat2-admin adduser user@example.com foobar11

 client to talk

-cat2cli --user "user@example.com" --pass "foobar11" roots
+cat2-client --user "user@example.com" --pass "foobar11" roots

 @public (subscribed)